 It comes with 15 grams of protein per serving without having added any protein powder.
 The protein in this smoothie mainly consists of the peanut butter which gives you almost 10 grams of it.
 Oats supply roughly 3 grams protein while the fruit and almond milk contribute about 1 gram each.
 Additionally, it comes with a good serving of fibre which will keep you going until lunchtime.
 Did I already mention that it is delicious?

 The optional cardamom is all down to your taste buds.
-If you do not like it you can omit it.
-It doesn't add any notable calories but it's full of healthy benefits.
-It is an excellent source for manganese, iron, magnesium and zinc.
+If you do not like it, you can omit it.
+It doesn't add any notable calories, but it's full of healthy benefits.
+It is an excellent source of manganese, iron, magnesium and zinc.
 Cardamom is ideal for breakfast because of its ability to inhibit infectious microbes while at the same time leaving probiotic bacteria alone.
-A study conducted at the Division of Entomology and Parasitology at the University of California has verified the antimicrobial properties in cardamom.
+A study conducted by the Division of Entomology and Parasitology at the University of California has verified the antimicrobial properties in cardamom.
 Confusing?
-All it means in this case is: Good bye morning breath!
+All it means, in this case, is Goodbye morning breath!

 Who would not want to have a peanut butter and jelly smoothie that tastes like the famous sandwich and is this healthy?
 I can’t think of anyone.